Fountain Fire: Firefighting effort

-A deadlock between the Democratic state legislature and the Republican governor Pete Wilson meant that California was without a budget between July 1 and September 3 in 1992, and was forced to pay many state employees or contractors in official IOUs during that period.
+A deadlock between the Democratic state legislature and the Republican governor Pete Wilson meant that California was without a budget between July 1 and September 3, 1992, and was forced to pay many state employees or contractors in official IOUs during that period.
 These included CDF firefighters on the Fountain Fire, many of whom bought and wore T-shirts that displayed the names of major fires, a "beleaguered firefighter", and the words "All this for an IOU?"

 On August 23 the Fountain Fire was reported to be short of 105 wildland firefighters (equivalent to seven handcrews) primarily because of resources taken up by the Old Gulch Fire in Calaveras County.
 There were also fewer replacements in part because the budget stalemate meant that fire departments throughout the state were in some cases unwilling to send their idle units, worried about potential budget cuts and the need to maintain their own operations in the face of uncertain funding and reimbursement.